 Requesting Entities may choose appropriate authentication type (FP/Iris in case of biometric modality) based on their service delivery needs, nature of service, volume of transactions, desired accuracy levels and risk factors associated with their service delivery.
 Once the modality is chosen as Fingerprint/Iris/a combination of both/ multi-factor authentication involving OTP along with biometrics (FP/Iris/Both), the requesting entity can leverage the published list of certified device suppliers (as highlighted in the website link above) for the purpose of procurement of certified biometric devices (Fingerprint/Iris).

 “Registered Devices” refer to devices that are registered with Aadhaar system for encryption key management.
 Aadhaar authentication server can individually identify and validate these devices and manage encryption keys on each registered device.
-It provides two key additional features compared to public devices:

 - Device identification – every physical sensor device having a unique identifier allowing device authentication, traceability, analytics, and fraud management.